 - Slight increase in contact area for your foot

 Designed for trail, all-mountain and enduro riders, Shimano’s XT Trail pedal encases the SPD mechanism within an alloy platform.

-The new M8020 is 3.3mm wider than its predecessor, resulting in a claimed 11.7 percent increase in contact surface.
-Additionally, the pedal body is now .5mm shallower, getting you a hair closer to the axle.
+The M8020 is 3.3mm wider than its predecessor, resulting in a claimed 11.7 per cent increase in contact surface.
+Additionally, the pedal body is now 0.5mm shallower, getting you a hair closer to the axle.

-The pedals weighed 402g on our scales (408g claimed) and Shimano’s traditional steel cleat and clip mechanism means engaging and disengaging retains its familiar consistency (spring tension is easily adjusted with a 3mm Allen key).
+The pedals weighed 402g on our scales (408g claimed) and Shimano’s traditional steel cleat and clip mechanism means engagement and disengagement retains its familiar consistency (spring tension is easily adjusted with a 3mm Allen key).

 The additional pedal-to-shoe contact surface of the Trails is subtle, but the extra width does help to prevent foot roll when tilting the bike into corners.

 Latest deals for the Shimano XT M8020 Trail

 - £100 as tested

 - Good mud clearance